kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

 kubectl ws parent_pathname; kubectl kubestellar ensure wmw flag... wm_workspace_name
 ```

-Here `parent_pathname` is the workspace pathame of the parent of the
+Here `parent_pathname` is the workspace pathname of the parent of the
 WMW, and `wm_workspace_name` is the name (not pathname, just a bare
 one-segment name) of the WMW to ensure.
 Thus, the pathname of the WMW
 will be `parent_pathname:wm_workspace_name`.